On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Density Estimation and Inference

 We then define the collective variance of the density estimate and the bias correction as $\srbc^2 = (n\h) \V[\hat{f}(x) - \hat{B}_f]$, exactly as in \Eqref{eqn:variance density}, but with $M(\cdot)$ in place of $K(\cdot)$, and its estimator $\shatrbc^2$ exactly as $\shatus^2$.
 Therefore, our proposed robust bias corrected inference approach is based on

 That is, our proposed standard errors are based on a fixed-$n$ calculation that captures the variability of both $\hat{f}(x)$ and $\hat{f}^{(\k)}(x)$, and their covariance.
-As shown in Section \ref{sec:locpoly}, the case of local polynomial regression is qualitatively analogous, but notationally more complicated.
+As shown in Section \ref{sec:locpoly}, the case of local polynomial regression is analogous, but notationally more complicated.

 The quantity $\rho=h/b$ is key.
 If $\rho \to 0$, then the second term of $M$ is dominated by the first, i.e.\ the bias correction is first-order negligible.
 In this case, $\sus^2$ and $\srbc^2$ (and their estimators) will be first-order, but not higher-order, equivalent.
-This is exactly the sense in which traditional bias correction relies on an asymptotic variance, instead of a fixed-$n$ one, and pays the price in coverage error: for any finite sample, standard bias corrected inference can substantially impact the results.
+This is exactly the sense in which traditional bias correction relies on an asymptotic variance, instead of a fixed-$n$ one, and pays the price in coverage error.
 To more accurately capture finite sample behavior of bias correction we allow $\rho$ to converge to any (nonnegative) finite limit, allowing (but not requiring) the bias correction to be first-order important, unlike prior work.
 We show that doing so yields more accurate confidence intervals (i.e., higher-order corrections).